APogue/APogue.github.io/_drafts/outline-v2/2024-12-7-Outline-v2-encampment.md

 Blame the administration all the way through...

+was this caused by Eli and the surrounding community, pushing UCLA into quick decision making in chaotic circumstances?

+attempted to explain away any wrongdoing.

+ignored a greater and greater divide and when they did address anything, it was always in service of the pro-Israel cause.

 ## Continue thought flow from 'intro'

 Following a large-scale pro-Palestine protest that escalated into rioting last spring, the administration took immediate measures to address security gaps it reasoned were the cause.